Syslifters/reptor/docs/writing-plugins/tools.md

 We can start off using our plugin boilerplate by running `reptor plugins --new XssTool`.

 This will add the file structure to `.sysreptor/plugins/XssTool`.
-This directory is already dynamically included by reptor.
+This directory is already dynamically included by `reptor`.
 When you run `reptor --help`, you should see `xsstool` under the section `Tools`.
 You can also call the help message of your plugin by `reptor xsstool --help`.